2018 Ireland rugby union tour of Australia

 In June 2018, Ireland played a three-test series against Australia as part of the 2018 June rugby union tests.
 It was the first time Ireland had played a test series against Australia in Australia since 2010.
-The series was part of the sixth year of the global rugby calendar established by World Rugby, which runs through to 2019.
+The series was part of the sixth year of the global rugby calendar established by World Rugby, which would run through to 2019.

 Fixtures

 Squads

 Note: Ages, caps and clubs are as per 9 June, the first test match of the tour.

 Ireland

 On 23 May 2018, Joe Schmidt named a 32-man squad for the 2018 June rugby union tests.

 On 31 May, tour captain Rory Best was ruled out of the test series with a hamstring injury.
 Munster's Niall Scannell was called-up to replace him, with Peter O'Mahony and Johnny Sexton sharing the captaincy duties for the tour.

 Dave Kilcoyne trained with the squad as injury cover for Cian Healy ahead of the third test, whilst Will Addison also trained with the team, though neither player was officially added to the touring squad.